Writing process: Scaffolding and Draft Development

+This scaffolding process overall helps students transition from informal writing to formal academic composition by making writing stages more manageable.

 Autistic autobiographies

 As appealing as document sharing may be for students with autism in particular, being able to contextualize one's life story in the context of their disability may prove the most powerful expression of the overall writing process.
 Rose illustrates that creating narrative identity in a conventional sense is quite difficult for autistic students because of their challenges with interpersonal communication.
 The narratives of autistic students can sometimes be troubling to non-autistic peers with whom they share their work, as Rose notes in quoting autistic autobiographer Dawn Price-Hughes: "Sometimes reaching out and communicating isn't easy–it can bring sadness and regret.
 Some of my family and friends, after reading the manuscript for this book, were deeply saddened to learn how I experienced my world."

 Rose points to the well-known work of Temple Grandin and Donna Williams as examples of autistic autobiographies and analogizes toward the usefulness of women's autobiographies championed by Susan Stanford Friedman to show women's inter-connectivity, suggesting the same can be learned through autistic autobiographies.
 She writes that such works can minimize the "pathologization (the treatment of a health or behaviour condition as if it were a medical condition) of difference" which can easily occur between autistic students.
 Also, peers without autism can be broken down by such autobiographies.
 As Rose directly says, "I argue here that awareness of the relationality of autistic life writing, and the recognition of its corollary status as testimonio and attention to the material relations of the production of these texts is particularly useful in assessing their social significance."